-VEGAS Pro 18 now includes SOUND FORGE Pro 14, an extremely powerful, feature packed audio editing program, integrated with the VEGAS Pro timeline.
-You will not find a more powerful toolset for audio editing than in VEGAS PRO 18 combined with SOUND FORGE Pro 14.
+VEGAS Pro includes SOUND FORGE Audio Studio, an extremely powerful, feature packed audio editing program, integrated with the VEGAS Pro timeline.
+You will not find a more powerful toolset for audio editing than in VEGAS PRO combined with SOUND FORGE Audio Studio.
 Premiere Pro integrates with Adobe Audition within the Adobe CC suite but does not include it when used as a single app.

 Delivery of video these days can be in a number of different formats.
-Some of the most common are AVCHD, MP4, H.264, and HEVC.
+Some of the most common are AVCHD, MP4, H.264, HEVC and Apple ProRes.
 A robust editing app gives you the choices you need to deliver the formats clients and platforms require.

 Useful Tips: Best Video Formats: Choosing What's Best for You

 Export and rendering take time, especially from complex projects.
 If you can leverage your graphics card to help carry some of the load, so much the better.

 VEGAS Pro offers GPU acceleration for encoding into AVC and HEVC formats, cutting render times up to half – including GPU acceleration for HDR presets.